fschutt/azul/README.md

 Several projects have helped severely during the development and should be credited:

-- Chris Tollidays [limn](https://github.com/christolliday/limn) framework has helped severely with discovering undocumented parts of webrender.
+- Chris Tollidays [limn](https://github.com/christolliday/limn) framework has helped a lot with discovering undocumented parts of webrender.
 - Nicolas Silva for his work on [lyon](https://github.com/nical/lyon) - without this, the SVG renderer wouldn't have been possible